Excerpt from Heartsnatcher by Boris Vian (1953)

 on nothingness

-on nothingness (2016) is an experimental research project that originated out of a fascination with the paradoxical concept of ‘the wall of nothingness’ in Boris Vian's novel Heartsnatcher (1953).
-The project's aim is to draw a broad portrait of nothingness through the participation of a diverse range of people.
-We were interested in the relationship between words, meanings and translations and we wanted to explore how they impact visual and conceptual representation of nothingness, offering a philosophical journey through those intangible ideas.
+on nothingness (2016) is an experimental research project born out of a fascination with the paradoxical concept of the wall of nothing in Boris Vian’s novel Heartsnatcher (1953).
+The aim is to paint a portrait of nothingness through the participation of a wide range of people.
+We have explored the complex relationships between words, their meanings and their translations, in order to gauge their impact on the visual and conceptual representation of nothingness.
+This project offers a philosophical journey through these intangible ideas.

 in collaboration with Viktorija Zilinskaite & Elina Muceniece